nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

   serverconf.database.admin_password = -<new_serverconf_password>
 [...]
 ```
- If we are using the regular version of the Security Server sidecar with the admin users for the 'messagelog' and 'op-monitor' databases we must the the same for this admin users.
+  If we are using the regular version of the Security Server Sidecar with the admin users for the `messagelog` and `op-monitor` databases we must the the same for this admin users.
 - After the properties are changed, save and close the files  and restart the services by running:
 ```bash
  supervisorctl restart all